Examples of Restricted Data

 - Must not be sent via email

-- May be shared with other people at FGCU using your departmental share or the cross department share
+- May be shared with other people at FGCU file share:

-- If you must send the data to someone outside the university, it must be encrypted and sent via secure method if possible
+- If you must send the data to someone outside the university, it must be encrypted and sent via secure method (refer to ITS KB > Encrypting files using 7-Zip).
+If data is shared with an external entity, it must be accounted for in the annual restricted data inventory.

 I’m Using Restricted Data on my home PC, what Should I Do?

-How Do I Dispose Equipment that has stored Restricted Data?
+How Do I Dispose of Equipment that has stored Restricted Data?

-- Devices such as desktop computers, laptops, printers, tablets must be disposed of by one of the technology departments at FGCU to prevent restricted data from leaving the university
+- Devices such as desktop computers, laptops, printers, tablets must be disposed of by ITS to prevent restricted data from leaving the university because they follow an FGCU approved process to ensure data security

 - Other storage devices, such as CDs, flash drives, tapes must be disposed of via the office of Records Management